bartvandebiezen/css-conventions/css-conventions.md

 - No spaces between property and colon.
 - Add a space between colon and value.
+- Comma-separated property values should include a space after each comma.
+- Also add spaces after commas within e.g. rgb() values.
 - Remove spaces before and after a selector combinator.
 - Add a space between selector and opening brace.
 - Add a line break after the opening brace.